U.S. Republicans urge Yellen to block Russia from exchanging IMF reserves | Business

 "We cannot allow these reserve assets to help the regime withstand the latest sanctions announced by the President, let alone offer additional billions through further allocations," wrote the lawmakers, led by Representative French Hill of Arkansas and Senator Bill Hagerty of Tennessee.
 The lawmakers also said that Yellen and U.S. allies must plan for contingencies to block a bailout if an economically weakened Russia is forced to turn to the IMF for future loans.

 "As the largest shareholder of the IMF, the United States has a responsibility to ensure that the Fund is not misused to support Russia's warmongering in Ukraine," the lawmakers wrote.
-A U.S. Treasury spokesperson could not immediately be reached for comment.
+A U.S. Treasury spokesperson did not immediately respond to a request for comment.

+But Mark Sobel, a former Treasury and IMF official, said that $17 billion in SDRs was a pittance compared to Russia's $630 billion in foreign currency reserves, most of which are now locked up by Western sanctions against Russia's central bank.
+"I think Russia's SDRs are fairly irrelevant and meaningless in the bigger scheme of things," said Sobel, now U.S. chairman of the Official Monetary and Financial Institutions Forum think tank.

+"China and Russia have little use for their SDRs," while Iran "doesn't appear to have touched its 2021 SDR allocation" he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)